Sell Inherited House Houston Tx - we buy inherited houses for cash

 Can You Sell a House During Probate in Texas?

-Yes, you may need court approval depending on the situation, but most of the time you can actually begin the selling process while the will is being probated, or you are obtaining heirship affidavits.
+Yes, you may need court approval depending on the situation, but most of the time you can actually sign a purchase and sale agreement and begin the selling process while the will is being probated, or you are obtaining heirship affidavits.
 Here’s how Selling a House During Probate typically works:

 We also have probate attorneys that we work with if you need one!